Privacy Notice

 SECTION A: OVERVIEW

 At Hounslow Tutors we believe that protecting personal information is part of our professional integrity.
 This document explains what we do with the personal data of people that share data with us.
+We completely oblige the UK GDPR, the Data Protection Act 2018, and current ICO guidance as highlighted in at https://ico.org.uk.

 To start with, all data is handled in confidence.
 No information is released to advertisers or mailing companies.
 Access to data is restricted to authorised staff using secure, encrypted systems.